 Dance Teachers and those aspiring to be…can’t commit to our 1-year Professional Dance Teacher Certification Program (PDTCP)?
 Register for the next best thing!
 Become certified as a Level 1, 2 or 3 Dance Instructor through Canada’s National Academy of Dance Education’s Online Dance Teacher Training Program (ODTTP).

 All prospective students must apply online and be available to conference once a week online for 1 hour with other classmates and the course instructor.
-All 3 levels run each term, please see application deadlines and Term dates for 2017-18 below.
+All 3 levels run each term, please see application deadlines and Term dates below.

 Our program is unique in that it attracts all Dance Educators, Dance Students and those aspiring to be.
 Our motto is “whole dance education.”
 We are not just training dancers or teachers, we encourage an exploration of the career options available in the Canadian Dance Scene.
 From Choreographer, to Company Director, to Studio Owner, to Dance Critic and Competition Director.
 Exam work is an asset, but not necessary to be selected for our program.
 All genres of dance are encouraged to apply!

 Term 3 Start – Mar 1, 2019.

 This program does NOT have to be completed back to back.
 It doesn’t need to be completed in the same year.
 If you only want to complete PART 1, then that’s fine as well. 🙂

 Galisa is a hip hop dancer who has been dancing since the age of 7.
 She was an original member of Kidzact and part of the top performance team ProCrew.
 With ProCrew, Galisa has won many competition titles and performed at several events such as the Canada Games, Canada’s Got Talent, and The Rainmen half time show.
 She also had the honor of representing her home province in a national talent competition.
 Galisa began teaching and creating choreography at the age of 14.
 Her students and choreography has won many top awards.